About Conflict Kitchen

 The country of focus changes approximately every three to five months.
 Since the opening in 2010, the restaurant has introduced the cuisines of Iran, Cuba, Afghanistan, North Korea, Palestine, and Venezuela.
 This experimental public art project opens up the eyes of customers through their stomachs, introducing people not only to food and culture but the perception of conflict from an alternative viewpoint, which is an essential component of objective reasoning.

-This space gives people the opportunity to immerse themselves in another culture, and while some people’s favorite part of this experiment may be eating the delicious food belonging to that culture, it is impossible to ignore the other elements you are submerged in during your short visit.
-A learning experience and a meal, quite possibly the most effective combination.
+This space allows people to immerse themselves in another culture.
+While some people’s favorite part of this experiment may be eating the delicious food belonging to that culture, it is impossible to ignore the other elements you are submerged in during your short visit—a learning experience and a meal, quite possibly the most effective combination.

 Different Conflict Kitchens